barumau/panlingue/eng/I-historia.md

 ## Creation of the grammar

 In 2010, Risto starts to develop again an agglutinative grammar that uses vowel endings to indicate word-classes.
-At first this is a private sideproject alongside Pandunia.
+At first this is a private sideproject alongside Panlingue.
 He invented the three types of verbs and their vowel endings (active -*a*, passive -*u*, and stative -*i*), as a regular solution to the problem of transitivity and intransitivity, which is irregular in Esperanto.